What is cubital tunnel syndrome?

 • Residual numbness in fingers

-This is dependant on the type of work you perform and whether the nerve needed to be relocated.
+This is dependent on the type of work you perform and whether the nerve needed to be relocated.
 Many patients with office jobs only require a few days.
 However, patients who perform heavy labor may require 4-6 weeks to recover.
+You can drive within a few days when you are off of narcotics.